aimacode/aima-java/branches/AIMA4e/README.md

 ---

 ## TODO (REMEMBER - KEEP IT SIMPLE SIMPLE SIMPLE!!!! :)
-### CURRENT (rewrite of chapter 3 - core)
+### CURRENT (new demo GUI)

-* 3.26	99	Recursive-Best-First-Search
+### LATER

+#### Chapter 3 'core' module.
 * Uniform-Cost-Search need a better mechanism for determining state containment in the queue and remove a node with a higher state cost.
 * Consider making the Frontier and Prirority queues into their own classes.

-### LATER

-#### Chapter 3 'core' module.
+* Recursive-Best-First-Search - look to improve/tidy up implementation.
+* BasicRecursiveBestFirstSearchTest
 * 3 	92	Best-First search
 * 3 	92	Greedy best-First search
 * 3 	93	A* search